staubsauger/ChessnutPy/README.md

 ## Main Ideas | How it is different to Picochess
 The main idea behind this project is to bring a modern solution for people, who want to play chess against the computer, but without the distraction of displays, sounds and other things.
-This software fits perfect on a small soc like the raspberry pi zero 2.
+This software fits perfectly on a small SoC like the Raspberry Pi Zero 2.
 It is intended to be used without a display.
 Everything you need, for setting up a game, is done via the pieces and leds on the board.
 Furthermore, you can use both buttons on the board for setting up a position or restarting a game.
 At the moment, there is now way to set up the strength of the engines via the board.
 You have to use the config file for this.